Experian, TransUnion and Equifax now offer all U.S. consumers free weekly credit reports through AnnualCreditReport.com.

-Experian credit reports do not include eviction information.
-The apartment complex you are applying with most likely obtained a rental history report from a tenant screening company.
+The apartment landlord you are applying with most likely obtained a rental history report from a tenant screening company.
 That report, rather than a credit report, may be where they saw the eviction information.

 How to Find Out Where the Eviction Record Comes From

-The leasing office that notified you of the eviction should be able to give you the name and contact information of the tenant screening company that is reporting the information.
+The leasing office that notified you of the eviction should be able to give you the name and contact information of the tenant screening company that reported the information.

-If you have already spoken to the apartment complex reporting the eviction and they have no record or are stating that the debt is no longer owed, you should contact the tenant screening company to find out how to dispute that information and to determine your next steps.
+If you've already spoken to the landlord that reported the eviction and they have no record of it or state that the debt is no longer owed, you should then contact the tenant screening company to find out how to dispute the information in their file.

 If you haven't already done so, you can request a free copy of your Experian credit report to see if there is a collection account for any eviction-related debt on your report.
 You can also obtain a free copy of your credit report from each of the three major reporting companies at AnnualCreditReport.com.
 From now through April 2022, you can order your free report from Experian, TransUnion and Equifax once a week.